Zymbit-Docs/zymdocsy/content/how-to/alternative-gpio/_index.md

 ---
+title: "How to Use Alternative GPIO Pin"
-title: "Use Alternative GPIO Pin"
+linkTitle: "Use Alternative GPIO Pin"
 icon: "fas fa-genderless"
 description: ""
 date: ""